 Before I was old enough tie my own shoes, I had told my mom “someday I’m going to be an artist with a briefcase.”
 She had a sense then that this was neither a fleeting ambition nor purely my own idea.
 From a really young age, I felt like God was beckoning my heart to be an artist—and that He’d fill in the details as to why later.
 As I got older, I started to feel like doing art had something to do with not just a job, but instead a calling.
 It didn’t make sense even to me.
+A lot of times even now, I wonder if it was all just a really dumb idea I got in my head.
+I really couldn’t tell you either way.
 If you were to get the most pragmatic (yes, even as a child) person you know…and put a paintbrush in her hand, that’s me.
 Yet I wanted to go to college to learn how to be a professional artist of some kind the way that some kids want to go to Disney World.

 Mine was not a silver spoon household, so I also knew this was a big investment that I was about to take on.
 One would think that would have caused my parents to caution me in going the direction of an art degree, but they didn’t.
 Fact is, I felt cautioned all on my own.
 I was also interested in law, psychology, forensics, and even did well with biology, so I recall this one particular heart-to-heart with God that these were more practical-in-a-more-obvious-way majors to pursue.
 It wasn’t so much that I felt this fire and brimstone directive in response, it was simply like God was giving me a Father’s heart response saying “you could do these other things, and I won’t be angry if you do—but you’ll miss an adventure if you don’t trust Me on this.”
 Rarely do you hear someone look back on his or her life and say, “Ah, I wish I’d gone into investment banking.”
 I knew what my options were.
 I could do something like law or forensic psychology—or I could get an art degree.
 I took a deep breath and stepped out in faith as a declared art major.